pirxthepilot/wtfis/README.md

 Shodan can be used to enrich the IP addresses (instead of IPWhois).
 Invoke with the `-s` or `--use-shodan` flag.

 ![](https://github.com/pirxthepilot/wtfis/blob/main/imgs/example-shodan.png?raw=true)

+The IP address hyperlink also changes to point to the Shodan web interface.

 ### Display options